Service Level Agreement: What Every SaaS Buyer Needs to Know

 What is a service level agreement?

-A customer service level agreement, or SLA, is a formal SaaS agreement outlining the level of support and service a SaaS vendor will deliver to the customer.
+A service level agreement, or SLA, is a formal SaaS agreement that outlines the level of support and service a SaaS vendor should deliver to the customer.
+These agreements are a crucial part of the buyer-vendor relationship.

 An SLA usually includes: